godotengine/godot-docs/classes/class_light3d.rst

 | *Getter*  | get_distance_fade_length()      |
 +-----------+---------------------------------+

-Distance over which the light fades.
-The light's energy is progressively reduced over this distance and is completely invisible at the end.
+Distance over which the light and its shadow fades.
+The light's energy and shadow's opacity is progressively reduced over this distance and is completely invisible at the end.

 \ **Note:** Only effective for :ref:`OmniLight3D<class_OmniLight3D>` and :ref:`SpotLight3D<class_SpotLight3D>`.